Merbs/algorithms/README.md

   first in the string.
   - "abcdae' should return "a"
   - "a2a2b3" should return "a"
-- **Longest Palindrome Substring**
-  Find the longest substring which is a palindrome.
-If there are multiple longest palindromes, find the one which starts at the earliest index.
-  - "xyabcdeedcbaz" should return "abcdeedcba"
-  - "xyabcbazdefedw" should return "abcba"
 - **First Nonrepeated Character**
   Given a UTF-8 string, find the first nonrepeated character.
   If no characters are nonrepeated, return None.